harrisonlab/fusarium/README.md

 	The number of bases masked by RepeatMasker:		1065627 The number of bases masked by TransposonPSI:		278366 The total number of masked bases are:		1266227

+	F.oxysporum	fo47
+	The number of bases masked by RepeatMasker:	2610912 The number of bases masked by TransposonPSI:	806717 The total number of masked bases are:	2842870
 ```

 # Gene Prediction